StephDigital/Fitvideo/README.md

 ### Basic Usage

-After downloading, edit HTML, CSS, and JavaScript with your text editor to make changes.
+After downloading, edit HTML and CSS with your text editor to make changes.
 These are the only files you should use.
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

 ## License